ChendongLi/Local-RAG/README.md

 # Local-RAG

-Build RAG using Local LLM
+Build RAG using Local Llama-cpp and Qdrant in Disk

 ## Vanilla RAG Architecture